-Following lunch we continue our coach journey to Los Angeles.
-Following check-in at the Omni Los Angeles at California Plaza, we take a short orientation walk in the vicinity of the hotel located atop historic Bunker Hill in the heart of downtown Los Angeles.
+Following lunch, we continue our coach journey to Los Angeles.
+After some time to check-in at the Omni Los Angeles at California Plaza, we take a short orientation walk in the vicinity of the hotel located atop historic Bunker Hill in the heart of downtown Los Angeles.
 Nearby landmarks include the Museum of Contemporary Art (MOCA), the Broad Art Museum and the Cathedral of Our Lady of the Angels designed by award-winning Spanish architect Rafael Moneo.

-Also nearby is the Walt Disney Concert Hall, where we shall attend a musical performance.
+Also nearby is the Walt Disney Concert Hall, where we plan to attend a musical performance (subject to performance schedules 2018).
 Designed by Frank Gehry, this internationally recognised architectural landmark is home of the Los Angeles Philharmonic and one of the most acoustically sophisticated concert halls in the world.
 (Overnight Los Angeles) BLD

 Day 4: Thursday 3 May, Los Angeles